Header Image 1

 Raising awareness through the curriculum

-Bullying is a major element of the PSHE programme in Year 7 so that students are immediately aware that bullying behaviour is unacceptable and will not be tolerated.
+Bullying is a major element of the PSHE programme in Year 7 so that pupils are immediately aware that bullying behaviour is unacceptable and will not be tolerated.

 PSHE lessons throughout KS3 and KS4 continue to address the problem of bullying and peer pressure during the examination of other topics, such as drugs, adolescence.